Country Cases: Kenya

 Virtual Exchanges Publication Collection

 Here are the latest publications produced by the WFP Centre of Excellence against Hunger Brazil.
 The list includes papers on how countries are responding to the COVID-19 pandemic to keep school feeding programmes running, in addition to other publications such as Policy Briefs, Good Practices and manuals.
-The list also contains a link to an online course on smallholder farming and the national school feeding programme in Brazil.

 Supporting the Development and Implemantation of Resource Mobilization Initiatives: The Gambia